-- 1. Go to Systems > Navigator. - 2.
-Open Discovered Systems to verify that the system you are planning to add has not been added automatically by Cisco TMS already. - If the system has been added, go to the instructions for Using automatic discovery [p.60]. - If the system is not in the Discovered Systems folder, select the folder to which you want to add the system. - 3.
+- 1. Go to Systems > Navigator.
+Select a folder for the system. - 2.
+Open Discovered Systems to verify that the system you are planning to add has not been added automatically by Cisco TMS already. - If the system has been added, go to the instructions for Using automatic discovery [p.67]. - If the system is not in the Discovered Systems folder, select the folder to which you want to add the system. - 3.
 Click Add Systems.